lwsjs/local-web-server/README.md

 ***Requires node v4.0.0 or higher.
 Install the [previous release](https://github.com/75lb/local-web-server/tree/prev) for older node support.***

 # local-web-server
-An application shell for building a simple, command-line web server for productive web development.
-It contains no middleware of its own but will load default-stack unless you specify otherwise.
+At its core, local-web-server is an application shell for building a specialised command-line web server to support productive Web Platform engineers.
+It comes bundled with a middleware stack covering common requirements but any arbitrary stack can be specified from the command line or config.

-It is trivial is bundle and deploy with your project.
-Also deploys to heroku well for demo projects.
+Being an npm module, it is trivial is bundle and distribute/deploy with your web application.

-It comes with some middleware built-in, which you need not use but will get you up and running for the following use cases:
+**Typically used for building:**

+* Simple static site
-* Static or Single Page Application front-end development where you have
+* Single Page Application
-  * No backend, an existing remote API or need to mock-up an API.

-Application Shell
+  * Works well with React, Angular or vanilla JS.

+**Backend scenarios covered:**

+* Existing API
+* Mock API
+* Websocket server

+**Server options**

 * HTTP or HTTPS server
   * HTTPS is strictly required by some modern techs (ServiceWorker, Media Capture and Streams etc.)
-  * Add your middleware
+* Configurable middleware stack
   * Use any combination of built-in and custom middleware
   * specify options (for command line or config)
   * Accepts Koa v1 or 2 middleware
-  * Bundle with your front-end project
-  * Configuration is via json file or command-line (latter taking precedence)
-  * Outputs a dynamic statistics view to the terminal

-Built-in Middleware (all optional)
+**Built-in Middleware stack**

   * Rewrite routes to local or remote resources
   * Efficient, predictable, entity-tag-powered conditional request handling (no need to 'Disable Cache' in DevTools, slowing page-load down)
   * Configurable log output, compatible with [Goaccess, Logstalgia and glTail](https://github.com/75lb/local-web-server/blob/master/doc/visualisation.md)